ZhangxinruBIT/MoME/README.md

+# MICCAI Conference Verision, MoME:

-# MoME: A Foundation Model for Brain Lesion Segmentation with Mixture of Modality Experts
+# A Foundation Model for Brain Lesion Segmentation with Mixture of Modality Experts
+## 1. Overview
 ![image](https://github.com/ZhangxinruBIT/MoME/blob/main/fig/comb12.png)

 Fig.1: Different paradigms for brain lesion segmentation and an overview of the proposed framework: